dpjdsa/CSMCC16-Asgnmt-T4A/README.md

 Reads the airports file.
 Reads passenger records from the input csv file A multi-threaded solution which creates a mapper for the input file and a combiner to add up airmiles per passenger and a reducer to select the passenger with the highest airmiles.
-Also has reads the passenger records and error checks and corrects before further processing
+Also reads the passenger records and error checks and corrects before further processing

 To run:
 java Task_4A.java <file>